 The help-to-buy scheme was supposed to help with the housing crisis, but it hasn't been as powerfully effective as some might have hoped.
-Rising house prices play a significant role, but there is a range of interrelated reasons why the help-to-buy scheme hasn't worked as a magic bullet.
+There is certainly a role to be played with rising house prices threatening the help to buy scheme hasn't worked as a magic bullet.

 Originally, help-to-buy seemed like it would provide a significant leg up for those with less affluent backgrounds and less well-paying jobs.
 However, according to the scheme's website itself, the type of case they consider emblematic of the scheme is one in which a couple already had a substantial inheritance and simply needed the help-to-buy scheme to ensure they would be able to afford a larger property.
 This is out of step with the original assumptions about who the help-to-buy scheme is really for.